T3tsuo/GoogleNearbyMobile/README.md

 * First download Kiwi Browser on the Google Playstore (allows extensions).
 * Only use one google account on this browser and stay on desktop mode.
 * Click on this extention <a href="https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc" target="_blank">Get cookies.txt LOCALLY</a> then Add to Chrome to the Kiwi Browser.
-* Go to specifically <a href="https://google.com/maps" target="_blank">google.com/maps</a> and login OR log out and relogin to the google account you want to use.
+* Go to specifically <a href="https://google.com/maps" target="_blank">google.com/maps</a> and login to the google account you want to use.
+    * If you are already logged in: LOGOUT and login again.
     * it can take a while to load the entire page.
 * Once logged in.
 Click on the browsers three dots on the top right and scroll down until you find the Cookies extension and click it.
 * Click on "Export" to extract the cookie file, DO NOT click on "Export As" or "Export All Cookies".